 Nan considered her hands, opening and closing them deliberately.
 They were off, too.
 Not nearly as bad as her legs, but they lagged behind her commands for less than a moment.
 It became noticeable when she stopped abruptly then started again.

 Nan looked into Izusa’s eyes.
 Doctor, soother.
 The only difference was that one used magic to help people get better and the other didn’t.
-The titles were interchangeable.
+The titles were interchangeable to an extent.
 Nan frowned.
 That bit of information was new.
-Common knowledge like cycle= day were useful for both her and wherever she was now, they wouldn’t have to completely reeducate her.
-What else did they give her while she was out?
-How did they do it poking her brain?
-What happened to medical consent?
+She wasn’t one to sidestep a gift, but how did they cram jargon into her brain without poking it?
+Considering everything else that happened to her, it wasn’t invasive enough to warrant a complaint.

 “Is this the afterlife?”